Koishikawa Korakuen Gardens 小石川後楽園

 Among the oldest gardens in Tokyo, Koishikawa Korakuen dates back to as early as 1629.
 It was originally part of the residence of the Mito branch of the Tokugawa clan, completed during the reign of Mitsukuni.

 The garden features a central pond around which a network of walking trails run.
-With different varieties of plants and trees, the garden is lovely throughout the year, but is especially popular in spring for its cherry blossoms and in fall for its maple leaves.
+With different varieties of plants and trees, the garden is lovely throughout the year, but is especially popular in early spring for its cherry plum blossoms and in fall for its maple leaves.

 The name Korakuen comes from a poem stating that the happiness of the people comes before the ruler's